Art

 In our Early Years children are given a wide range of materials and tools to explore through adult led teaching times and Child Led Learning

-In KS1 and 2 art is taught in blocks, sometimes over a period or weeks (one afternoon per week) a period of simultaneous afternoons, sometimes through art days /weeks.
+In KS1 and 2 art is taught in half termly blocks, during three separate half terms.
+During the year, we sometimes teach art additionally through special celebrations at different times of year.
 Where it has cross curricular links with the theme taught, it can be a stand-alone lesson.

 Each child will have a sketchbook to record their ideas, explore techniques and work through the art and design process.
 Children will have the opportunity to work on varying scales including large group pieces away from the sketchbook.
 Evidence of children’s work can be found in sketchbooks and displays.
 Children will reflect on their own work through evaluations, both written and verbal.
 Some evidence of this will be found will be found in their sketchbooks.